Skip to main content

 Support for first responders

-Because of your work, first responders face more traumatic events than most people, which increases the risk of post-traumatic stress disorder (PTSD).
+Because of their work, first responders face more traumatic events than most people.
+This increases the risk of post-traumatic stress disorder (PTSD).

-• Read more about Post-Traumatic Stress Disorder (First Responders)
+• Read more about Post-Traumatic Stress Disorder for Employers

 We’re with you—every step of the way

-A psychological injury can feel overwhelming.
+A psychological injury can feel overwhelming—for the worker and for you as an employer.
 You’re not alone.

-• Read more about Psychological Injury Support Team
+• Read more about Supporting Workers with Psychological Injury

 Return-to-work planning and support

-Whether someone experiences a physical or psychological injury, work is a critical part of recovery—and a key milestone in recovery from any mental health issue or psychological injury is being able to work.
+Whether someone experiences a physical or psychological injury, work is a critical part of recovery—and a key milestone in recovery from any mental health issue o

 People can experience both physical and psychological injuries at work.
 A psychological injury can happen after a sudden traumatic event or build over time from serious stressors at work.

-• Read more about Self-Assessment for Psychological Injury
+• Read more about Psychological Injury —information for Employers

 Pagination